 How much will it cost

 Hmm!
 Well it depends on how resourceful you are.
-The hardware for my machine used a lot of materials form an office clear out but I did have to purchase the drawer slides and the thread rods.
-The main controller board came from Ebay and if I remember correctly it was £169.
-I then built the powers supply for it form two old PC power supply units.
-The PC running MACH3 was and old one I already had.
-The biggest costs for me has been the software MACH3, Proflii Pro2 and DevFuse Foam.
+The hardware for my machine used a lot of materials form an office clear out but I did have to purchase the drawer slides and the threaded rods.
+The main controller board came from eBay and if I remember correctly it was £169, including NEMA 23 steppers.
+I then built the powers supply form two old PC power supply units.
+The PC running Mach3 was and old one I already had.
+The biggest costs for me has been the software Mach3, Profili2 Pro and DevFus Foam.
+JediCut will do all this for free but isn’t quite as polished.
 I’ve spent more on this than the build.